exercism/common-lisp/exercises/concept/pal-picker/.docs/introduction.md

 (unless (= 2 2) "Time to panic!") ; => NIL
 ```

+The section after the test expression may be more than one expression.

 - `if` provides the classic if-then-else construct:

 ```lisp
 (if (= 2 2) 'how-honest 'you-liar) ; => HOW-HONEST
 ```

+Note that both the then and else clauses can only be a single expression.

 - `cond` provides a way to have multiple branches without nesting `if` expressions: